pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

 adopted][canada-tri-agency] a unified open-access policy.
 The European Commission has similarly encouraged open access to research outputs.

 But all of this is still not enough.
-[Research must clearly show not only *what* data was used, but *how* that data was used][clarity].
+Research must [clearly show] not only *what* data was used, but *how* that data was used.
 While open access to research papers and research data is a great step, it does not solve the fundamental problem of open access to knowledge.
 In a way, it's a hack on top of the paper publication paradigm.
 The same goes for [altmetrics] as it stands right now.
 The scholarly paper is just a *format* for the